“Our greatest weakness lies in giving up. The most certain way to succeed

 When I first set out to design and build a much better hand pump than any currently known, I had no idea what the outcome would be.
 I just hoped for a better hand pump.

-I could have purchased a fancy, high-tech stainless steel deep-well pump with traditional mechanics.
+I could have purchased a fancy, high-tech deep-well pump with traditional mechanics, but it takes a strong, fit man to operate one of those.
+Or I could have bought one of the other high-tech pumps that are easier to use.
+It’s easier because you’re lifting much less water per stroke through a smaller cylinder.
 But, in reality, I would have ended up with an expensive deep-well squirt gun that would only be good for short-term use.
 I needed something for the long term, a good ol’ human-powered water-pumping machine to supply the demand without great effort.

 My first thoughts were that if man could design and build water-pumping windmills – a machine capable of pumping high volumes of water from shallow wells and practical amounts from deeper wells with wind power – surely we can make a machine that could do the same under human power.